first sentence

 Getting Off to a Great Start

 We hear it at every turn: “Grab the reader from the first sentence.”
-And while that’s undeniably true, it’s not just about the first sentence—it’s about the first paragraph, the first page, even the first chapter.
+And while that’s undeniably true, it’s about much more than the first sentence.
+It’s about the first paragraph, the first page, and even the first chapter.
 These firsts are your one chance to tell the reader, “You’re going to want to stay.”

 A compelling beginning doesn’t need to be loud or flashy.
-But it needs to intrigue.
+But it does need to intrigue.
 It needs to be real.
 It needs to make the reader want to stick with your story long enough to turn a page or two.

 Think of it this way: